orion343dream/Smart-Parking-Management-System/README.md

 ## 💡 Implementation Highlights

 - **Microservice Best Practices:**
-  Each service is independently deployable, stateless, and communicates via REST APIs, ensuring high cohesion and low coupling[1].
+  Each service is independently deployable, stateless, and communicates via REST APIs, ensuring high cohesion and low coupling.

 - **Scalability & Maintainability:**
-  Centralized configuration and dynamic service discovery enable seamless scaling and updates without downtime[1].
+  Centralized configuration and dynamic service discovery enable seamless scaling and updates without downtime.

 - **Security & Robustness:**
   Authentication and authorization are handled at the API gateway and user service levels.
 All payment flows are simulated for safe testing.

 - **Testing-First Approach:**
-  All APIs are thoroughly validated using Postman, with edge cases and error handling included in the test suite[1].
+  All APIs are thoroughly validated using Postman, with edge cases and error handling included in the test suite.

 ## 🏙️ Why SPMS?

 - **Solves real urban problems:** Reduces congestion, emissions, and driver frustration.
 - **Promotes digital transformation:** Supports smart city initiatives and data-driven management.
-- **Highly extensible:** Easily integrates IoT sensors and new services as urban needs evolve[1].
+- **Highly extensible:** Easily integrates IoT sensors and new services as urban needs evolve.

 ## 📜 License